freezy-echoe/connect_4/README.md

 - Pygame
 - NumPy

+## Test PY - has several unit testing functions to:

+- Check if a Player object is correctly created with the correct ID and color.
+- Check if a Disc object is correctly related with a Player object.
+- Check if a Board object is correctly created with the correct row and column nubmer count.

 Make sure you have the above requirements installed on your system to successfully run the game.